vishal84/SpringBootAppEngineFlex/README.md

     * ?apikey=((API KEY COPIED FROM EARLIER))
 7. Press send a few times and verify that you are receiving 200 responses back.

-Your trace view should look similar to the following image:
+Your trace view should look similar to the following image. **Take note of the Response Content Body** as it should return the message `Hello World!`.
     ![image alt text](./media/trace-view.png)